 We are all weirdly, wonderfully ourselves, and it may have taken me an awful lot of years to realise that, but maybe that’s part of it.
 Maybe it shouldn’t be called ageing at all.
 Maybe it should all be called growing.
 Growing up and growing out and growing weird.

 What’s your next milestone birthday?
 What’re you expecting, and what does stock images think lies ahead of you?
 (I’m starting to think they’re as good as horoscopes).

-And allow me to leave you with one final search result to ‘stock images women 39’:
+And allow me to leave you with one final search result for ‘stock images women 39’: